marsiitr/DumE/README.md

 ## Limitations
 Generally, environments are classified under two categories. <br/>
 * Static Environments - Obstacles could be of different shapes and size but they themselves must not move,
-* Dynamic Environments - Obstacles can be move in computationally deterministic paths, Currently, Dum-E can perform only in a static environment but not in a dynamic environment.
+* Dynamic Environments - Obstacles can be move in computationally deterministic paths. <br/>
+Currently, Dum-E can perform only in a static environment but not in a dynamic environment.
 ***

 ## Future Improvements
-In future, we would work on making Dum-E function in a dynamic environment.
-Also, we try to enable Dum-E as a whole and not just its end-effector to move in dynamic environment.
+In future, we will work on making Dum-E function in a dynamic environment.
+Also, we will try to enable Dum-E as a whole and not just its end-effector to move in a dynamic environment.
 To achieve our goal, we would have to create dynamic environment by using *isMovingObst* function along with *helperCreateObstacles* function.
 ```
 isMovingObst = true;